Victoire of France

-Victoire of France (Marie Louise Thérèse Victoire; 11 May 1733 - 7 June 1799) was a French princess, the daughter of King Louis XV and the popular Queen Marie Leszczyńska.
+Victoire of France (Marie Louise Thérèse Victoire; 11 May 1733 - 7 June 1799) was a French princess, the daughter of King Louis XV and Queen Marie Leszczyńska.
 She was named after her parents and Queen Maria Theresa, her great-great-grandmother and the consort of Louis XIV.

-Originally known as Madame Quatrième, signifying the fourth daughter of the King (an older sister, Marie Louise, had died in February 1733, before her birth), she was later known as Madame Victoire.
-She outlived eight of her nine siblings, and her older sister Madame Adélaïde died less than a year later.
-The sisters were collectively known as Mesdames.
+Originally known as Madame Quatrième, signifying that she was the fourth daughter of the King, she was later known as Madame Victoire.
+She outlived eight of her nine siblings, and her older sister Adélaïde of France died less than a year after her.
+The sisters were collectively known as the Mesdames.

 Life

 Early years

 Princess Victoire was born at the Palace of Versailles on 11 May 1733.
 She was the seventh child and fifth daughter of King Louis XV and Queen Maria Leszczyńska.
 Unlike the older children of Louis XV, Madame Victoire was not raised at the Palace of Versailles.
-Rather, she was, in June 1738, sent to live at the Abbey of Fontevraud with her younger sisters, because the cost of raising them in Versailles with all the status they were entitled to was deemed too expensive by Cardinal Fleury, Louis XV's chief minister.
+Rather, she was sent to live at the Abbey of Fontevraud with her younger sisters in June 1738.
+Cardinal Fleury, Louis XV's chief minister, had deemed that the cost of raising them at Versailles with all the status entitled to them would be too expensive.
 She remained there until 1748, when she was aged 15.

-According to Madame Campan, the Mesdames had rather a traumatic upbringing at Fontrevraud and were not given much education: "Cardinal Fleury, who in truth had the merit of re-establishing the finances, carried this system of economy so far as to obtain from the King the suppression of the household of the four younger princesses.
-They were brought up as mere boarders in a convent eighty leagues distant from the Court.
-Saint Cyr would have been more suitable for the reception of the King’s daughters; but probably the Cardinal shared some of those prejudices which will always attach to even the most useful institutions, and which, since the death of Louis XIV, had been raised against the noble establishment of Madame de Maintenon.
-Madame Louise often assured me that at twelve years of age she was not mistress of the whole alphabet, and never learnt to read fluently until after her return to Versailles.
-Madame Victoire attributed certain paroxysms of terror, which she was never able to conquer, to the violent alarms she experienced at the Abbey of Fontevrault, whenever she was sent, by way of penance, to pray alone in the vault where the sisters were interred.
-A gardener belonging to the abbey died raving mad.
-His habitation, without the walls, was near a chapel of the abbey, where Mesdames were taken to repeat the prayers for those in the agonies of death.
-Their prayers were more than once interrupted by the shrieks of the dying man."
+According to Madame Campan, the Mesdames had rather a traumatic upbringing at Fontrevraud and were not given an education befitting their status, and would have preferred them to be schooled at Saint-Cyr, which was much closer to the palace.
+Madame Louise claimed that she had not been able to read the entire alphabet at twelve years old, and could not read fluently until returning to Versailles.
+Victoire was traumatized by the punishments she underwent, and thereafter experienced "paroxysms of terror" that she was unable to overcome.